 In December 1999, LJM2 acquired a 90% equity interest in an Enron entity with ownership rights to certain natural gas reserves for $3 million.
 As a result, Enron recognized $3 million in revenue from an existing commodity contract.
 Subsequently, LJM2 assigned a portion of its ownership interest in the entity to Enron and Whitewing at no cost (to achieve certain after-tax benefits).
 Enron believes LJM2 continues to own its remaining interest.

 Portfolio SPEs.
 Enron and LJM established a series of SPEs to mitigate market exposures on Enron investments, including investments in NPW, Rhythms NetConnections, Inc., and other technology, energy, and energy-related companies.
 LJM made $191 million in equity investments in five separate SPEs ($127 million in the four Raptor SPEs and $64 million related to the Rhythms SPE), three of which (Raptor I, II and IV) were also capitalized with Enron stock and derivatives which could have required the future delivery of Enron stock.
 Raptor III was capitalized with an economic interest in warrants convertible into stock of NPW.
-The Rhythms SPE is discussed in Note 3 in the “LJM1 Consolidation” section.
+The Rhythms SPE is discussed in Note 3 in the “LJM1 Subsidiary Consolidation” section.
 Enron subsequently engaged in hedging transactions with these SPEs, which included price swap derivatives, call options and put options.
 The derivatives and options generally were intended to hedge Enron’s risk in certain investments having an aggregate notional amount of approximately $1.9 billion.

 In the first quarter of 2001, Enron entered into a series of transactions with the Raptor SPEs that could have obligated Enron to issue Enron common stock in the future in exchange for notes receivable.
 These transactions, along with a transaction entered into in 2000, obligated Enron to deliver up to 30 million shares of Enron common stock to the Raptor SPEs in March 2005.
 Such transactions were to have been accounted for as equity transactions when settled.